OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 21. Save and close **Home.css**.
 21. Right-click the StatementOfWork project in the Visual Studio Solution and select **Set as Startup Project**.
-22. Now it's time to test the Add-in using the Visual Studio debugger.
+22. Now it's time to test the add-in using the Visual Studio debugger.
 Press the **{F5}** key to run the project in the Visual Studio debugger.
-The debugger should launch Word 2016 and you should see your Office Add-in in the task pane on the right side of a new Word document as shown in the following screenshot.
+The debugger should launch Word 2016 and you should see your Office Add-in in the task pane on the right side of a new Word document, as shown in the following screenshot.

 	![](Images/Fig07.png)

-23. Close Microsoft Word to terminate your debugging session and return to Visual Studio.
+23. Close Word to terminate your debugging session and return to Visual Studio.
 24. Return to the source file named **Home.js** or open it if it is not already open.
 25. Create a function named **onaddContentHellowWorld** and add the following call to **body.insertText**.
 This method is replacing the entire body of the document with the "Hello World!" string (note that instead of "replace" the method can also insert at the "start" or "end" of the body).
-Add also a handler for success and error.
+Also add a handler for success and error.

 	````javascript
   function onaddContentHellowWorld() {